 #3 Stop spending more than you earn

 To build up a new business and survive, you need some funds behind you and a contingency plan.
-I saved 30% of my salary just as a backup before I quit my full time job.
+I saved 30% of my salary just as a backup before I quit my full-time job.
 After three months, I was earning around two-thirds of what I normally would have, so it was nice to have money in the bank in case the client work failed to pick up.

 The easiest way to tackle your finances is to stop spending everything you earn.
-Once you’ve factored in rent, groceries, nights out, coffee, and just generally pissing away money on things you don’t need at Kmart and IKEA, you’re rarely left with much or anything come pay day.
+Once you’ve factored in rent, groceries, nights out, coffee, and just generally pissing away money on things you don’t need at Kmart and IKEA, you’re rarely left with much (or anything) come pay day.
 Saving money means figuring out what you need and what you don’t.
 Here are some tips to get you started.

 #4 Drop down to part time

 On the edge, but don’t know if you’re up for the lonely days and uncertain finances?
-This step will speed up your transition from 9-5 to freelancer while keeping a semi-regular wage, however, it’s not for everyone or every employer.
+This step will speed up your transition from nine-to-five to freelancer while keeping a semi-regular wage, however, it’s not for everyone or every employer.